US$570 million motorway expansion contract: Amoako Attah exercised wrong discretion - Fuseini

-The minister-designate for Roads and Highways, Kwesi Amoako Attah exercised wrong discretion when he signed a multi-million dollar Accra –Tema Motorway expansion contract, former Member of Parliament for Tamale Central, Alhaji Inusah Fuseini, has asserted.
+The minister-designate for Roads and Highways, Kwasi Amoako Atta exercised wrong discretion when he signed a multi-million dollar Accra–Tema Motorway expansion contract, former Member of Parliament for Tamale Central, Alhaji Inusah Fuseini has asserted.

-This comes after Mr Amoako Attah defended the signing of the contract even though it did not have the approval of cabinet and Parliament, at his vetting by the Appointments Committee of Parliament.
+This comes after Mr Amoako Atta defended the signing of the contract even though it did not have the approval of cabinet and Parliament, at his vetting by the Appointments Committee of Parliament.

 Per the agreement, the 19.5km Motorway constructed in 1965 during the Nkrumah regime, will be reconstructed and expanded into a two-lane dual carriageway, with an extra lane added in urban areas.